-- 5.9 The value of this contract will exceed £10m.
-The following approvals are required in taking forward the proposals: - Approval of Commissioning Plan: Full Council. - Approval of Procurement Plan: Executive Member, advised by Director and Head of Strategic Procurement. - Award of Contract: Executive. - 5.10 The award of contract decision will also include the formal approval to dispose of the sites and to transfer the NSC grant and Brownfield Land Release Fund grant (if received) to the developer. - 5.11 Authority is requested to delegate the approval of further funding bids in relation to these sites to the Executive Member for Placemaking and Growth.
-This is in recognition of the priority status of these developments and to accelerate and simplify the process through which opportunities can be taken should they arise.
+- 5.10 The value of this contract will exceed £10m.
+The following approvals are required in taking forward the proposals: - Approval of Commissioning Plan: Full Council.

+- Approval of Procurement Plan: Executive Member, advised by Director and Head of Strategic Procurement. - Award of Contract: Executive. - 5.11 The award of contract decision will also include the formal approval to dispose of the sites and to transfer the NSC grant to the developer. - 5.12 Authority is requested to delegate the approval of further funding bids in relation to these sites to the Director of Corporate Services (Section 151 Officer), in consultation with the Executive Member for Placemaking and Growth.
+This is in recognition of the recognised priority status of these developments and to accelerate and simplify the process through which opportunities can be taken should they arise.